FedericoPacheco/resume-history/resume.md

 **Career's Final Project** — Software prototype for feature extraction from agreements using Machine Learning and NLP

- - Automation of document processing for the Department of Extension and Culture at UTN FRSF
+ - Automated the processing of documents from the Department of Extension and Culture at UTN FRSF, reducing manual work and improving consistency.
- - NER model development: preprocessing pipeline, dataset creation, training, hyperparameter optimization, cross-validation
+ - Designed and trained a custom Named Entity Recognition (NER) model, including preprocessing, dataset creation, hyperparameter tuning, and cross-validation, achieving accurate extraction of key terms.
- - Graphical interface integrated with the model
+ - Developed a user-friendly graphical interface integrated with the ML model, enabling non-technical staff to process and analyze documents efficiently.
- - Technologies: Python, SpaCy, Tesseract, OpenCV
+ - Stack: Python, SpaCy, Tesseract, OpenCV.

 ### Other Technical Skills